saurabhacellere/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/filesystem.md

 All the requirements of a valid FileSystem are considered implicit preconditions and postconditions: all operations on a valid FileSystem MUST result in a new FileSystem that is also valid.

-## Feasible features

-### <a name="ProtectedDirectories"></a>Protected directories

-HDFS has the notion of *Protected Directories*, which are declared in the option `fs.protected.directories`.
-Any attempt to delete or rename such a directory or a parent thereof raises an `AccessControlException`.
-Accordingly, any attempt to delete the root directory SHALL, if there is a protected directory, result in such an exception being raised.

 ## Predicates and other state access operations